Efficient Dual-domain Image Dehazing with Haze Prior Perception: Conclusion

 \section{Conclusion}

 In this paper, we propose DGFDNet, a dual-domain dehazing framework that explicitly aligns spatial and frequency-domain degradation cues under dark channel guidance.
-To address the inefficiency and weak coupling in existing spatial-frequency models, DGFDNet introduces three key modules: the Haze-Aware Frequency Modulator (HAFM) for degradation-aware spectral filtering, the Multi-level Gating Aggregation Module (MGAM) for adaptive multi-scale spatial feature fusion, and the Prior Correction Guidance Branch (PCGB) for iterative refinement of dark channel priors.
-These modules form a compact and computationally efficient framework that effectively captures long-range dependencies while preserving fine details, robustly handling both homogeneous and non-homogeneous haze distributions.
-Extensive experiments on both synthetic and real-world dehazing benchmarks demonstrate that DGFDNet achieves superior dehazing performance with strong generalization and computational efficiency, making it well-suited for practical deployment.
+To address inefficiencies and weak coupling in existing spatial-frequency models, DGFDNet introduces three key modules: the Haze-Aware Frequency Modulator (HAFM) for degradation-aware spectral filtering, the Multi-level Gating Aggregation Module (MGAM) for adaptive multi-scale spatial fusion, and the Prior Correction Guidance Branch (PCGB) for iterative dark channel prior refinement.
+These modules form a compact, efficient framework that captures long-range dependencies and preserves fine details, handling both homogeneous and non-homogeneous haze.
+Extensive experiments on synthetic and real-world benchmarks show DGFDNet’s superior performance, strong generalization, and computational efficiency, making it well-suited for practical deployment.